cosmasonyekwelu/pythonlearningjourney/daynine/README.md

 ## Reflection

-Today I reinforced my understanding of **flow control** in Python.
-FizzBuzz tested logical conditions, while the number guessing game showed how to combine loops, conditionals, and user input into an interactive program.
+Today I reinforced my understanding of flow control in Python.
+FizzBuzz tested logical conditions, the grade calculator applied real-world branching, and the number guessing game showed how to combine loops, conditionals, and user input into an interactive program.